 4.1.4 Type of geometry

 Land Cover data should be provided on pixels and/or on polygons.

-NOTE: A spatial representation by polygons or pixels ensures that the whole territory is covered by LC information, i.e. a representation by sample points is not advised.
+NOTE 1: A spatial representation by polygons or pixels ensures that the whole territory is covered by LC information, what is a frequent user requirement.